 - It cannot have an alarm that goes off.

-- No smartwatches or fitness bands (nothing that has communication abilities.)
+- NO SMARTWATCHES or fitness bands (nothing that has communication abilities).

-- if you forget to put your watch on your desk where they can see it or if the alarm goes off, you will be asked to leave and your test will not be valid
+- If you forget to put your watch on your desk where they can see it or if the alarm goes off, you will be asked to leave and your test will not be valid.

 - Layers - to add or remove as necessary depending on if the room is too hot or too cold.
 Don’t rely solely on the outside temperature to predict what the testing site might feel like; on a hot day the room could be freezing from over-air conditioning, on a cold day, it could be overheated.

-What NOT To Have At The ACT
+What NOT To Bring To The ACT

 First and foremost, a negative attitude won’t get you anywhere in life or in the ACT!
 Take a deep breath.
 Believe in yourself.
 Leave any insecurities at home along with: